Written byConnie Yang

 Remove leftover files of deleted apps on your Mac

-In that case, the app leftovers become junk files that are useless for you but take up your Mac space.
+In that case, the app leftovers become junk files that are useless but take up your storage space.
+And they even cause problems like "The file can't be found" on Mac.

 To find and clear up the leftovers of deleted apps on your Mac, you need to: